 How do I get matched with a child(ren) for adoption?

-The first meeting is an introductory visit with the child.
-This visit usually takes place at the foster home or a location near the foster home that is familiar to the child.
-This visit can often be very exciting, yet filled with anxiety for both the applicant and the child.
-The child’s social worker will have prepared the child and will be present at the first meeting to comfort the child.
-The applicant social worker is also present to support the applicant family.
+A first meeting is an introductory visit between the child and selected prospective adoptive family.
+This visit usually takes place at the child’s current placement or a location familiar to the child.
+This visit can often be very exciting, yet filled with some level of anticipation or anxiety for both the family and the child.
+The child’s Adoption Social Worker will have prepared the child to meet the family and will be present at the first meeting as a trusted adult to support the child and introduce the family.

 How long does the transition take?

-The length of the transition varies depending upon the age of the child and their history.
-It is a series of daily contact visits, following the first meeting, which increase in length and gradually allow the child to feel more comfortable with the prospective parent(s).
-The transition requires flexibility and patience on the part of the prospective adoptive parent(s) to assure that the process is as comfortable as possible for the child.
+The length of the transition varies depending upon the age of the child, their needs, and the family’s readiness.
+You will be working with the Adoption Social Worker on the transition plan.
+The transition plan requires flexibility and patience on the part of the prospective adoptive parent(s) to assure that the process is as comfortable as possible for the child.

 What is the Stepparent Adoption process and cost?

-To receive information on how to file a Stepparent adoption please go to the website www.sdcourt.ca.gov and select "Juvenile", then "Adoption".
-The ADOPT- 050 form on Stepparent.Domestic Partner Adoptions provides an overview of all the forms needed to complete the process.
-Submit the completed forms to the Juvenile Court at 2851 Meadowlark Drive, San Diego, 92123 or 325 S. Melrose Dr. Vista, 92081 to file them with the Court Clerk.
+For information on how to file a stepparent adoption, please go to the website www.sdcourt.ca.gov and select "Juvenile", then "Adoption."
+The “How to Adopt a Child in California (ADOPT- 050 – INFO)” form on Stepparent/Domestic Partner Adoptions provides an overview of all the forms needed to complete the process.
+Submit the completed forms to the Juvenile Court at 2851 Meadowlark Drive, San Diego, CA 92123 or 325 South Melrose, Vista, CA 92081 to file them with the Court Clerk.
+The fee is $270.

 What is an Independent Adoption and does San Diego County Adoptions offer this service?